scsu-se/scsu-se.github.io/README.md

 ### Job Fair coming 10/02

-Are you prepared?
+- Are you prepared?
 Have you researched your companies?

-## Coming Soon...